khanhnamle1994/MetaRec/Autoencoders-Experiments/VAE-PyTorch/README.md

 ## Results
 The model configuration is stored in [the config folder](https://github.com/khanhnamle1994/transfer-rec/tree/master/Autoencoders-Experiments/VAE-PyTorch/config).
 The dimension of the encoder module is 200.
 The dropout rate is set to be 0.5.
-The batch size is set to be 1024.
+The batch size is set to be 512.
 The learning rate is set to be 0.01.
+Adam was used as the optimizer.
 The data is split to 80% training set and 20% test set.

-After training the model for 59 epochs, I got [the best results](https://github.com/khanhnamle1994/transfer-rec/tree/master/Autoencoders-Experiments/VAE-PyTorch/saves) on the held-out test set at epoch 9:
+After training the model for 500 epochs, I got [the best results](https://github.com/khanhnamle1994/transfer-rec/tree/master/Autoencoders-Experiments/VAE-PyTorch/saves) on the held-out test set at epoch 5 (thanks to early stopping):
-- Precision@100 = 0.0890
+- Precision@100 = 0.0886
-- Recall@100 = 0.4147
+- Recall@100 = 0.4115
-- NDCG@100 = 0.2523
+- NDCG@100 = 0.2508
+- Novelty@100 = 2.4775
+- Gini Index = 0.2131

+I also logged the experiment run on CometML, which can be accessed [here](https://www.comet.ml/khanhnamle1994/autoencoders-movielens1m/ef7a21a9da5b4fd095ad6a3842decaf8)